Wonderful integrates with:

 Why should charities use open banking payments for donations?

-Convenience – The fast nature of open banking payments means that donating is more convenient and easier to complete.
+Convenience – The fast nature of open banking instant payments means that donating is more convenient and easier to complete.
 This promotes donating as it is hassle-free.
 The knock-on effect from this is a greater likelihood of donations.

 Covid-19 – With the recent requirements of social distancing, there has been a natural drop in the number of in-person donations. open banking’s ease-of-use makes this the best and most suitable alternative.